jsoma/excel-tutorials/pivot-tables-rats/README.md

 ## 📝 Question Set Two: Examining, filtering and sorting

+> You'll want to watch the [video for sorting](https://www.linkedin.com/learning/excel-2021-essential-training-office-2021-ltsc/sort-data-in-excel) and [video for filtering](https://www.linkedin.com/learning/excel-2021-essential-training-office-2021-ltsc/filter-data-with-a-drop-down-list) to be able to complete these questions.
+You'll be able to log in to LinkedIn Learning using your Columbia email address.

 1. How many rows are there in the data? *Tip: if there are 1,048,576, then you downloaded the full dataset instead of the filtered version.
 [Details on row limits here](../row-limits/)*
 2. Do you notice any potential limitations of the data just by glancing through it?
 What are they?
 This only needs to be a cursory answer at this point, and if nothing strikes you as a limitation, no problem.
 3. Do inspectors work on the fourth of July? *Requires: filtering on `INSPECTION_DATE`*
 4. Broadway is a street in multiple boroughs.
 How many times were locations on the Broadway in Brooklyn inspected? *Requires: filtering on `BOROUGH` and `STREET_NAME`*

 ## A simple pivot table

+> [Excel: PivotTables for Beginners](https://www.linkedin.com/learning/excel-pivottables-for-beginners/excel-pivottables-made-easy) is an excellent introduction to pivot tables.
+You'll be able to log in to LinkedIn Learning using your Columbia email address.

 Using the rodent dataset, create a pivot table to count the reports on a borough and zip code basis.
 Technically, this means creating a pivot table with `BOROUGH` and `ZIP_CODE` as the rows, and `JOB_ID` as the values. *Tip: Make sure that in Values, it is constructing a count.*